It's a subject no one wants to think about, but for each of us, our lives must come to an end.

 This holistic approach to the end of life treats pain and disease symptoms to make the patient as comfortable and functional as possible.
 Counseling helps patients and families come to terms with the process.

 A hospice can give family caregivers a break through respite care.
 A trained caregiver will step in to allow family members some time off.
-Under Medicare, a patient under respite care can be cared for at home, at a hospice center, or at a hospital.

 To learn about hospice care in your area, check into these resources:

-Doctors, nurses, and other health care professionals
+Health care providers, nurses, and other health care professionals

 Social workers, clergy, and other counselors